scenerystack/community/docs/reference/api/alpenglow/mainReduceNonCommutativeWGSL.md

 # mainReduceNonCommutativeWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/mainReduceNonCommutativeWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/mainReduceNonCommutativeWGSL.ts) for the most up-to-date information.

 ## Overview

 A specialized raked reduce for when our input is non-commutative AND stored in a blocked (not striped) order.